Cherry Hill Seminary: Programs

-Courses include topics in ethics, religious history, ministry, leadership, chaplaincy, ritual, spirituality and formation, social justice and more.
+Courses include topics in ethics, religious history, ministry, leadership, chaplaincy, ritual, spirituality and formation, social justice, and more.
 Registered students receive access to an online classroom for course content, discussion and assignments.
 Most courses hold live meetings on Skype.

-Master's degrees include: Master of Pagan Studies; and Master of Divinity, with areas of focus corresponding to the Department of Ministry, Advocacy and Leadership, Department of Pagan Pastoral Counseling and Chaplaincy, or Department of Theology and Religious History.
+Master's degrees include: Master of Pagan Studies and Master of Divinity, with areas of focus corresponding to the Department of Ministry, Advocacy and Leadership; Department of Pagan Pastoral Counseling and Chaplaincy; and Department of Theology and Religious History.

-The Community Ministry Certificate is a 15-month self-study with assigned faculty mentor for non-professionals serving their communities.

-Insights short courses are for anyone in the public and last only four weeks, addressing specific topics, often on popular subjects or a particular skill.
+"Insights" short courses are for anyone in the public and last only four weeks, addressing specific topics, often on popular subjects or a particular skill.

 The Seminary is gradually adding self-directed asynchronous short courses.

 Pagan Life Academy is a series of eight print lessons (not correspondence) developed especially for incarcerated Pagans and ministers working with Pagans in correctional facilities.

-The Community Ministry Certificate is a non-professional 15-month asynchronous self-study with an assigned faculty mentor.
+The Community Ministry Certificate is a non-professional 15-month asynchronous self-study with an assigned faculty mentor for non-professionals serving their communities.
 The first CMC graduates were awarded their certificates in spring of 2018.